yjacquin/fast-mcp/README.md

   Rails.application,
   name: Rails.application.class.module_parent_name.underscore.dasherize,
   version: '1.0.0',
-  path_prefix: '/mcp' # This is the default path prefix
+  path_prefix: '/mcp', # This is the default path prefix
+  messages_route: 'messages', # This is the default route for the messages endpoint
+  sse_route: 'sse' # This is the default route for the SSE endpoint
   # authenticate: true,       # Uncomment to enable authentication
-  # auth_token: 'your-token', # Required if authenticate: true
+  # auth_token: 'your-token' # Required if authenticate: true
 ) do |server|
   Rails.application.config.after_initialize do
     # FastMcp will automatically discover and register: